pilotmoon/popclipweb/site/dev/js-modules.md

 ## Static properties

 Certain properties of the extension can only be defined in the static config, and cannot be overriden by the module.
-These are `popclipVersion`, `macosVersion` and `entitlements`.
+These are `identifier`, `popclipVersion`, `macosVersion` and `entitlements`.

 ## Module actions